-A U.S. employer (petitioner) or an alien (self-petitioner) may file a Petition for Amerasian, Widow(er), or Special Immigrant (Form I-360) for special immigrant religious worker classification.
+A U.S. employer (petitioner) or a noncitizen (self-petitioner) may file a Petition for Amerasian, Widow(er), or Special Immigrant (Form I-360) for special immigrant religious worker classification.
 If applicable, the petitioner must submit a Religious Denomination Certification that is also a part of the petition.
 For at least 2 years preceding the filing of the petition, the religious worker must have been a member of a religious denomination having a bona fide nonprofit, religious organization in the United States.
 The religious worker must be coming to the United States to work:

 Solely as a minister of the U.S. employer’s denomination;

 In a religious vocation either in a professional or nonprofessional capacity; or

 In a religious occupation either in a professional or nonprofessional capacity.

 The religious worker must have been carrying on, after the age of 14 years, such work continuously for at least 2 years preceding the filing of the petition.

 Religious workers in a religious vocation or occupation are included in the special immigrant religious worker program by statute on a temporary basis, the end date of which has been extended several times.
 Accordingly, such workers must enter the United States with a valid immigrant visa or adjust to permanent resident status (have an approved Application to Register Permanent Residence of Adjust Status (Form I-485)) before the expiration date stated in the most recent statutory renewal.
 USCIS provides the most recent expiration date for non-minister religious workers on the USCIS website.
 There is no fixed expiration date for ministers.